15 of the Best Waterfalls in Iceland

 Brúarfoss waterfallCampervan Freedom

-This waterfall is just a little off of the Golden circle.
-You will find it between Þingvellir national park and Geysir and is north of the road, north of an area full of summer cabins.
+This waterfall is just a little off the Golden Circle.
+You will find it between Þingvellir National Park and Geysir, just north of the road near an area of summer cabins.

-Coming from Reykjavik and driving towards Geysir, you will pass a blue sign on your right with an arrow pointing to the left (you have a field on your left), take that left turn and pass all the summer houses.
+Coming from Reykjavik and driving towards Geysir, you will pass a blue sign on your right with an arrow pointing to the left (you will see a field on your left).
+Take that left turn and pass all the summer houses.
 On the north end, you will arrive to a small parking lot.
 Park your car and follow the trail.

-This is not one of the biggest waterfalls but it‘s one of the more unique ones, both in shape and color and definitely worth the visit.
+This is not one of the biggest waterfalls but it‘s one of the more unique ones, both in shape and color.
+It is definitely worth the visit.

 GPS Coordinates: 64°15’53.74″N 20°31’0.24″W